BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/3_3__Using_Command-Line_Variables.md

 n4cqjJE6fqcmeWpftygwPoKMMDva6BpyHf
 ```

-You could similarly save a signature like this:
+Because you have your address in a variable, you can now easily sign a message for that address, without worrying about misstyping the address.
+You'll of course save that signature into a variable too!
 ```
 $ NEW_SIG_1=$(bitcoin-cli signmessage $NEW_ADDRESS_1 "Hello, World")
 ```
-Just put _everything_ inside the parentheses!

 The rest of this tutorial will use this style of saving information to variables when it's practical.

-(When is it not practical?
+_When is it not practical?
 Saving your signature may not actually be practical if you're just going to have to send it to someone else, not use it yourself.
-In addition, in the future, some commands will output JSON objects instead of just a line of information, and variables can't be used to capture that information ... though there are alternatives.)
+In addition, in the future, some commands will output JSON objects instead of just a line of information, and variables can't be used to capture that information ... though there are alternatives._